yimutianyang/KDD24-GBSR/README.md

 |Yelp|0.0805|0.0592|0.1243|0.0724|
 |Epinions|0.0529|0.0385|0.0793|0.0464|

+With the increase of noise degree, we can find that GBSR obtains higher gains(Recall@20) compared with LightGCN-S, which effectively demonstrates the denoising ability of GBSR.
+(3) We compute average social relation confidences and find that fake relations(0.8692) are significantly lower than original relations(1.0004).
+Furthermore, GBSR can identify over 90% of fake social relations when $\delta=1.0$.
+Superior recommendation performances and significant noise discrimination verify the social denoising ability of our proposed GBSR.

 ## Denoising Results under different degrees of added noises(Semi-synthetic dataset)
 To better evaluate the denoising ability of GBSR, we add the comparisons on the semi-synthetic datasets.
 Specifically, we inject a certain percentage $\delta$ of fake social relations to the original social graph and compare GBSR with different degree noise scenarios.
 * Yelp dataset: